-2022 2021 Emissions resulting from activities for which the Company is responsible involving the combustion of gas or consumption of fuel for the purposes of transport (in tonnes of CO2 equivalent) 18 23 Emissions resulting from the purchase of the electricity by the Company for its own use, including the purposes of transport (in tonnes of CO2 equivalent) 0 38 Energy consumed from activities for which the Company is responsible involving the combustion of gas, or the consumption of fuel for the purposes of transport, and the annual quantity of energy consumed resulting from the purchase of electricity by the Company for its own use, including for the purposes of transport, in kWh 334,284 360,718 Carbon intensity ratio expressed as tonnes of CO2 equivalent per floor area (tCO2e/m^2) 0.05 0.16
+2023 2022 Emissions resulting from activities for which the Company is responsible involving the combustion of gas or consumption of fuel for the purposes of transport (in tonnes of CO2 equivalent) 22 18 Emissions resulting from the purchase of the electricity by the Company for its own use, including the purposes of transport (in tonnes of CO2 equivalent) - - Energy consumed from activities for which the Company is responsible involving the combustion of gas, or the consumption of fuel for the purposes of transport, and the annual quantity of energy consumed resulting from the purchase of electricity by the Company for its own use, including for the purposes of transport, in kWh.
+354,143 334,284 Carbon intensity ratio expressed as tonnes of CO2 equivalent per floor area (tCO2e/m^2) 0.06 0.05

-As the electricity for 2022 is provided from a 100% certified, renewable energy tariff, the emissions from this are estimated as 0, as per the Greenhouse Gas ("GHG") protocol.
+\As the electricity is provided from a 100% certified, renewable energy tariff, the emissions from this are estimated as zero, as per the Greenhouse Gas ("GHG") protocol.

 Energy and carbon data presented above has been sourced from comprehensive Group records which are regularly updated and forms the basis of regular reporting of consumption and costs to senior management.
-Metered data has been used to calculate the emissions of the total facility used by the Group, and a percentage (based of square foot floor area) has been attributed to the lease which the Company holds for part of the overall building.
+Metered data has been used to calculate the emissions of the total facility used by the Group, and a percentage (based on square foot floor area) has been attributed to the lease which the Company holds for part of the overall building.
 This building is owned and operated within the wider SS&C group.

 Analysis of energy data and performance for the Group continues to take place by senior management on a regular basis.
 Our electricity is supplied from a certified 100% renewable tariff from natural sources which allows us to reduce our overall impact on the environment.
 Our existing Environmental policy has been updated to show our current Carbon Footprint and our ambition to achieve Net Zero emissions.
-We will engage with our suppliers to ensure they operate in a way that supports and underpins our environmental policies and commitments.
-It is current Group policy that, when equipment is renewed or replaced, the energy efficiency of replacement equipment is fully assessed to ensure that associated energy consumption during its operating life will be minimised, this also forms part of our plan to achieve Net Zero.
+We are working with external companies to calculate a full carbon footprint, and the Group will endeavour to use this to implement a comprehensive carbon emissions reduction programme, with targets that align to the Science Based Targets initiative for the short, medium, and longer term.
+This has been created with a view to achieving Net Zero with energy specific reduction initiatives including upgrading to LED lighting, implementing electricity saving technologies, and the installation of EV chargers.